-- 4.21 Providers must ensure there are suitable toilet and hand basins and ideally separate toilet facilities for adults.
-A minimum of one toilet suitable for children and one hand basin with hot and cold water available for every ten children.
-Paper towels or air dryers should be available with adequate disposal facilities.
-Communal towels are not acceptable.
-Any individual towels used by children should be clearly marked with the child's name and washed daily. - 4.22 Providers must ensure there are suitable changing facilities for any child in nappies and meet good standards of hygiene. - 4.23 Providers must ensure an adequate supply of clean bedding, towels, spare clothes and any other necessary items is always available (these can be provided by a child's parents). - 4.24 There is sufficient space and appropriate furniture and equipment to enable practitioners to ensure individual sleep patterns are facilitated throughout the day.
+- 4.21 Childminders must ensure there are suitable changing facilities for any child in nappies and meet good standards of hygiene and accessible toilet facilities for other children. - 4.23 Childminders must ensure an adequate supply of clean bedding, towels, spare clothes and any other necessary items is always available (these can be provided by a child's parents). - 4.24 There is sufficient space and appropriate furniture and equipment to enable childminders to ensure individual sleep patterns are facilitated throughout the day.
 Sleeping children and room temperature must be checked and recorded every 10 minutes.